 - supports digestive health

-- helps maintain healthy gut barrier function
+- helps maintain healthy gut barrier integrity

 - supports healthy gut immune function